Generic Schemes for Single Molecule Kinetics 2: Information Content of the Poisson Indicator: I. Introduction

-In this paper, in Part II we will extend the pathway analysis previously introduced to the calculation of the second moment of the waiting time distribution.
-We will examine a minimal model of enzyme reactions that contains no assumptions upon the form of the kinetic scheme.
-As stated earlier, the only constraint is the requirement that the overall reaction be a renewal process.
-In Part III, we employ this approach to evaluate the maximal information content of measurements of the second moment of the waiting time, and, in particular, to examine the dependence of the second moment on substrate concentration.
-Our major results include functional forms for the dependence of the first moment of the reaction waiting time and the Poisson indicator on substrate concentration, as well as explicit expressions in terms of moments of the waiting time for individual steps.
-We extend earlier, similar results\cite{Yang2011,Chaudhury2013} to the experimentally releavant cases of competitive inhibition and competition between multiple substrates.
-These are the first calculations of higher moments of the waiting time these more complex cases, and the resulting expression for the Poisson indicator differs qualitatively from earlier results.
-In Part IV, we explore the connections between our results and important experimental limits, and in part V we conclude.
+This paper is organized as follows: in section II, we extend the previously introduced pathway analysis to the calculation of the second moment of the waiting time distribution.
+We examine a generic model of enzymatic reactions that can generate all possible kinetic models with the same basic topological connectivity and contains no assumptions upon the form of the kinetic scheme.
+As stated earlier, the only constraint is that the overall reaction be a renewal process.
+In section III, we employ this approach for the generic enzymatic reaction to evaluate the maximal information content of measurements of the second waiting time moment and, in particular, to examine the dependence of the second moment on substrate concentration.
+Our results include functional forms for the dependence of both the first (related to the turnover rate) and second (related to the Poisson indicator) reaction waiting time moments on substrate concentration, as well as explicit expressions in terms of the waiting time moments for individual steps.
+We analyze these functional forms and explore their connections to important experimental limits.
+In section IV, we extend earlier, similar results\cite{Yang2011,Chaudhury2013} to the more complex cases of competitive inhibition and competition between multiple substrates.
+To our knowledge, these are the first calculations of higher-order waiting time moments for these more complex cases without assuming all steps follow Poissonian kinetics, and the resulting expressions for the Poisson indicator differ qualitatively from earlier results.
+In section V, we conclude.